-Kiambu county is one of Kenya’s 47 counties — county number 22.
+Kiambu County is one of Kenya’s 47 counties — county number 22.
 The first thing that pops in my head about the County is; farming, tea, coffee, hills, water catchment area, rich history and expensive land amassed by the purported ‘owners of Kenya’.

 Deep in the heart of the Kiambu hilly farmlands you will find nature trails that lead you to breathtaking waterfalls, rivers and caves.

-Thanks to the Let’s drift community I have been able to quench my thirst of chasing water bodies.
-In the span of two weeks I have seen a total of 7 waterfalls, including a waterfall inside a cave.
+Thanks to the Let’s Drift community I have been able to quench my thirst of chasing water bodies.
+In the span of two weeks, I have seen a total of 7 waterfalls, including a waterfall inside a cave.

 For those of you interested in chasing waterfalls, you need to prepare yourself to trek up and down some steep hills.
 I struggle when climbing hills, I have to constantly motivate myself by thinking of the reward at the top of the hill — scenic views, completing the hike or water break.
-Create your own reward system to keep yourself from giving up and remember, ‘ Slow and steady wins the race’ or…
+Create your reward system to keep yourself from giving up and remember, ‘ Slow and steady wins the race’ or…

 ….‘Mind over matter’, my mantra/driving force for this year.
 Pushing my personal growth beyond the limits I self impose on myself.
 This driving force has allowed me to enjoy ‘duff mpararo’ in places I never imagined I would be able to swim.
 Jumping into rivers, swimming in the pools of waterfalls.
-When swimming in waterfalls and rivers expect; extremely cold water, swimming against the current, and be vigilant of holes inside the water and slippery rocks.
+When swimming in waterfalls and rivers expect; extremely cold water, swim against the current and be vigilant of holes inside the water and slippery rocks.
 The best part of ‘duff mpararo’ is you can swim with whatever you have on, by the time you finish the hike you will have dried up.

 To keep up with the latest Let’s Drift hikes follow their pages, subscribe for KEs 1,000 per month to enjoy freemiums/discounts and get their monthly calendar of hikes.